 Limited parking – waiting

-In every country, you may find serious traffic in the biggest and most important cities, such as London in the UK.
-This is why the government decided to set limited parking or waiting signs so that the streets will be less crowded and cars can easily move.
-If you are a PCO driver, you need to be aware of this sign as you might wait frequently for riders to catch you.
-Besides, you might need to take a rest and treat yourself with a coffee, so be aware of the signs and if it is needed to pay for parking, pay before you leave the car.
+You may find severe traffic jams in every major city, such as London in the UK.
+That is why the government decided to set limited parking or waiting signs so that the streets will be less crowded and cars can move quickly.
+If you are a PCO driver, you need to pay great attention to this sign, as you might often wait for riders to catch you.
+Besides, you might need to take a rest and treat yourself to a cup of coffee, so be aware of the signs and if it is required to pay for parking, pay before you leave the car.

-There are some traffic rules for bus and bus drivers that will help you to drive safer and get no fine.
+There are some traffic rules for bus and bus drivers that will help you drive safer and avoid fines.

-If you are a PCO driver, you are not allowed to park or drive in bus lanes but it is ok if you want to pick up or set down a passenger there (if it is mentioned in the sign).
+If you are a PCO driver, you are not allowed to park or drive in bus lanes, but it is okay to pick up or drop a passenger there (if it is mentioned in the sign).
 Just note that your actions must not disturb the Bus lane.
-You can easily find the bus lane areas by the signs in the beginning and the end of the bus lane zone.
+You can easily find the bus lane areas by the signs at the beginning and the end of the bus lane zone.

-If you had no other choice but picking up or dropping off a passenger in a bus lane, please pay attention not to do it in bus stops.
+If you had no other choice but to pick up or drop off a passenger in a bus lane, please pay attention not to do it at bus stops.
 Bus stops are usually clarified with yellow lines under a sign showing the bus station.

 Double and single yellow lines

-In case of need, it is okay to pick up and drop off a passenger in the double, single yellow and red lines but, you should be aware not to stay more than a few minutes while letting your hazard light be on.
-In this way, you will announce that you are going to leave as soon as possible so no fine will come to you.
+In case of need, it is okay to pick up and drop off a passenger in the single/double yellow and red lines but, you should be aware not to stay more than a few minutes.